Atomic Energy of Canada Limited

 • CNL has been managed since September of 2015 by Canadian National Energy Alliance, a consortium currently made up of three partner companies – AtkinsRéalis, Jacobs Engineering and Fluor Federal Services – under a contract that will expire in September of 2025.

-• A competitive procurement process is underway to award a follow-on contract to continue the management of CNL beyond that date.
+• A competitive procurement process was underway to award a follow-on contract to continue the management of CNL beyond that date.

 Why do you need to have a private company to run CNL – why doesn’t AECL run it - the way it used to be?